Álvaro de Zúñiga y Guzmán: War of the Castilian Succession

 King Afonso V and his army took Arévalo, where the Portuguese king wasted time analyzing the war plans.
-He decided to go to Toro and not to Burgos, as the duke of Arévalo asked him to support his cousin Iñigo de Zúñiga y Avellaneda, alcalde of the castle-fortress of Burgos, belonging to the House of Zúñiga. Álvaro de Zúñiga, Duke of Arévalo, won the battle of Batanás with the support of Afonso V on September 18, 1475.
+He decided to go to Toro and not to Burgos, as the duke of Arévalo asked him to support his cousin Iñigo de Zúñiga y Avellaneda, alcalde of the castle-fortress of Burgos, belonging to the House of Zúñiga. Álvaro de Zúñiga, Duke of Arévalo, won the battle of Batanás with the support of Afonso V on 18 September 1475.
 After this battle, the Portuguese army returns to Arévalo.
 In October 1475 the Portuguese king and his army retreated to Zamora, where they set up their winter headquarters, ignoring the Zúñiga troubles in Burgos.
-The castle of Burgos resisted for four months to the siege commanded by Afonso de Aragón but the alcalde Iñigo de Zúñiga y Avellaneda eventually surrendered on January 28, 1476, delivering the castle to Queen Isabella.
+The castle of Burgos resisted for four months to the siege commanded by Afonso de Aragón but the alcalde Iñigo de Zúñiga y Avellaneda eventually surrendered on 28 January 1476, delivering the castle to Queen Isabella.

 Pedro de Zúñiga y Manrique de Lara, firstborn of the duke of Arévalo, sought reconciliation with the Monarchs of Castile in December 1475.
 Queen Isabella did not exercise reprisals against Iñigo de Zúñiga but swore that she would never return the castle of Burgos to the House of Zúñiga, reintegrating it into the crown of Castile.
 The House of Zúñiga, unhappy with the little support provided by the king of Portugal, who let the castle of Burgos fall without risking a short-distance march, decided to suspend the fight and remained in strict neutrality from January 1476.
-On January 10, Isabella I gives orders to Álvaro de Zúñiga y Manrique de Lara, son of the duke of Arévalo and Prior to the Order of Saint John of Jerusalem, to fight the king of Portugal.
+On 10 January Isabella I gave orders to Álvaro de Zúñiga y Manrique de Lara, son of the duke of Arévalo and Prior to the Order of Saint John of Jerusalem, to fight the king of Portugal.

 Neutrality of the Duke of Arevalo and pact with Queen Isabella

-On March 1,1476, the armies of the Catholic Monarchs achieve a great victory against the armies of King Afonso V of Portugal at the Battle of Toro.
-The Portuguese king retreats and abandons the civil war.
-After this battle, the entire House of Zúñiga, for whom the civil war had been a tremendous family struggle, recognizes the Catholic Monarchs.
-Between March and April 1476, Álvaro de Zúñiga y Guzmán, as the eldest relative of the House of Zúñiga, negotiates a pact with Queen Isabella.
+On 1 March 1476 the armies of the Catholic Monarchs achieved a great victory against the armies of King Afonso V of Portugal at the Battle of Toro.
+The Portuguese king retreated and abandoned the civil war.
+After this battle, the entire House of Zúñiga, for whom the civil war had been a tremendous family struggle, recognized the Catholic Monarchs.
+Between March and April 1476, Álvaro de Zúñiga y Guzmán, as the eldest relative of the House of Zúñiga, negotiated a pact with Queen Isabella.
 The queen was mindful that the Zúñiga had provided her with services that compensated for the initial rebellion and could not be forgotten.
-The agreements with the Catholic Monarchs were signed on April 10 and confirmed by the monarchs on April 13.
+The agreements with the Catholic Monarchs were signed on 10 April and confirmed by the monarchs on April 13.
 The main points of this agreement were: